Boronia cremnophila: Description

 Boronia cremnophila is an erect or spreading shrub that grows to about 80 cm high and 100 cm wide.
 It has both simple and trifoliate leaves but mostly trifoliate.
 The end leaflet is 6-18 mm long and 1.5-3 mm wide and the side leaflets are shorter.
 The flowers are white and are borne singly on a pedicel about 1 mm long.
 The four sepals are narrow triangular, white with pale green tips, 3.5-4.5 mm long and 1-1.5 mm wide, larger than the petals and hairy.
 The four petals are white with a pinkish base, 3-3.5 mm long and 0.5-1.0 mm wide and hairy.
 The eight stamens are hairy with those nearest the petals slightly longer than those near the sepals.

 Taxonomy and naming

 Boronia cremnophila was first formally described in 2015 by Russell Barrett, Matthew Barrett and Marco Duretto and the description was published in Nuytsia from a specimen collected near Mount Elizabeth Station.
-The specific epithet (cremnophila) means "cliff-loving".
+The specific epithet (cremnophila) is said to be derived from the Latin cremnos meaning 'cliff' and -philus 'loving', alluding to the cliff-dwelling habitat of this species.
+In classical and botanical Latin, scopulus is used for 'cliff'.
+Krēmnos (κρημνός) is the word for 'cliff' in ancient Greek.